-Lately, paninis are everywhere I look.
-On the cover of Gourmet, inside Food & Wine, on the internet.
+Lately, information pills paninis are everywhere I look.
+On the cover of Gourmet, drugstore inside Food & Wine, on the internet.
 Last night, I felt the need to satisfy the grilled sandwich craving.
 Since I don’t have a panini maker or grilling device, I’ll just call it a grilled cheese.
 Mine was stuffed with thinly sliced green apple, red onion, Jarlsberg & Cheddar cheeses and crisp watercress.

 I also thought it would be fun to make some dipping sauces.
 I always love to dip my sandwich triangles in something tasty, so I made two yogurt sauces: super spicy Sriracha and curry.
 I was partial to the Sriracha (because I’m obsessed with it), but they were both tasty and complemented the sandwiches well.